 Feast for Bush is a memorial for the George W. Bush presidency, a series of dishes commemorating a legacy that couldn’t possibly fit onto one plate.
 These edible keepsakes are a play on the old adage “you are what you eat” and a gentle reminder that you also are what you are fed.

 I spent 2008-2009 exploring cooking as catharsis, a means of revisiting, lamenting and releasing more than a few ghosts, past and present.
 My challenge was to create dishes both elegantly prepared and morally suspect, depicting figures and events of note, from the notorious to the comedic.

 What began, in earnest, as a latent form of protest has evolved into a closer examination of the power of politics and the inescapable culpability of the American citizen.

-Since completeing Feast for Bush I have maintained a fascination with the concept "you are what you eat".
+Since completing Feast for Bush I have maintained a fascination with the concept "you are what you eat".